 Look out for establishments that cater to French workers.
 In France it is very common for employers to provide a midday meal to their staff.
 Most of these are provided by way of vouchers.
 The vouchers are advertised on the doors of cafés and restaurants that accept them.
 These places are not at all grand, but will offer a good quality meal at a very competitive price.
 And they accept money (but not always credit cards) as well as vouchers.

 For me, eating out in Paris is definitely one of the most enjoyable things to do in Paris.
 Regardless of how bad your French is, and your budget, you do need to eat out in Paris.
-You can find out more about eating out in Paris from any good guidebook.
-If you are planning a trip to Paris, you can look for some fab accommodation options here.

 If you have been to Paris, what is your most memorable meal?